lambdaclass/concrete/ROADMAP.md

 language claims should say "pipeline hardening in progress" rather than imply the compiler architecture is finished.

+**Judgment-module contract.** `IntArith`, `TypeJudgment`, `CapabilityJudgment`, and `CopyJudgment` / `InstantiationJudgment` are not ordinary helper modules.
+They are the pipeline's named semantic decision points.
+Every judgment module must be pure and deterministic, return a decision record rather than a bare `Bool`/`Ty`/`CapSet`, be the only implementation of that decision, feed diagnostics/reports/audit rows from the same record, name the owning stage and downstream consumers, state what is intentionally out of scope, and land with a red-team agreement gate proving old divergent consumers cannot disagree.
+Each judgment must also be consumed by or checked against the interpreter/oracle when the fact affects runtime behavior; prove completeness when deleting a prior implementation (the new judgment covers the old behavior matrix, not merely the cases where consumers already agree); and obey the fact-home rule (node-local structural facts become typed-IR fields, relational or cross-node/cross-stage facts live in `CompilerDB` when that DB is pulled).
+If a later pass recomputes a judgment fact instead of consuming the record or typed IR field, that is a pipeline bug.

 1. **[DONE] Unify integer/arithmetic evaluation semantics.**
    `Concrete/Semantics/IntArith.lean` is the single source of truth for integer bit width, signedness, range, checked/wrapping/saturating behavior,